Susan G. Komen: Controversy and criticism

 In 2010, Komen was rated one of the most trusted nonprofit organizations in America.
-But, in light of scandals breaking between 2011 and 2017, revenue declined by roughly 80%, and a number of affiliates merged or dissolved.
-Komen's ranking on Charity Navigator, which was four stars (the highest rating) in 2013, sank to two stars in 2014.
+After the organization faced some controversies between 2011 and 2017, some of its local affiliates merged or dissolved, and it experienced a decline in revenue.
+However, the foundation had a year-over-year increase in revenue from fiscal year March 2024 to March 2025, March 2021 to March 2022, and March 2020 to March 2021.
+Komen's ranking on Charity Navigator, which was four stars (the highest rating) in 2013, dropped to two stars in 2014.
 As of 2021, it ranked three stars, with a score of 82 out of 100.
-In 2023 it ranks 4 stars with a 95% rating.
+In 2026, it ranked 4 stars with a 93% rating.

 Pinkwashing

-Komen has become controversial for alleged "pinkwashing".
-The term criticizes either disproportionate publicity for organizations that donate very little, or organizations using the pink ribbon to promote products that may be carcinogenic.
+Komen has faced controversies for alleged "pinkwashing".
+The term refers to marketing practices where organizations use breast cancer awareness campaigns while potentially contributing minimally to the cause or promoting products with adverse health impacts.

+The organization stated that such collaborations provide outreach, particularly to underserved communities.
+In the 2010 'Buckets for the Cure' campaign with KFC, Komen highlighted that health messaging and alternative menu options were offered, and participation was voluntary.

+In 2019, Komen created 'Live Pink' (now called Shop for the Cure), an online shopping platform for products that benefit breast cancer research and patient services.